ShaoqingRen/faster_rcnn/README.md

 ### Requirements: software

-0. `Caffe` build for Faster R-CNN (included in this repository)
+0. `Caffe` build for Faster R-CNN (included in this repository, see `external/caffe`)
     - If you are using Windows, you may download a compiled mex file by running `fetch_data/fetch_caffe_library.m`
-    - If you are using Linux or you want to compile for Windows, please follow the instructions on our Caffe branch.
+    - If you are using Linux or you want to compile for Windows, please follow the [instructions](https://github.com/ShaoqingRen/caffe/tree/faster-R-CNN) on our Caffe branch.
 0. MATLAB

 ### Requirements: hardware

-GPU memory
+GPU: Titan, Titan Black, Titan X, K20, K40, K80.

 0. Region Proposal Network (RPN)
     - 2GB GPU memory for ZF net